 KENOSHA, Wisc.
-(Court TV) — Mark Jensen has once again been found guilty of the 1998 death of his wife, Julie Jensen.
-The jury from Jensen’s retrial convicted him of first-degree intentional homicide on Feb.
-1.
+(Court TV) — Mark Jensen has once again been sentenced to life in prison without the possibility of parole for the 1998 death of his first wife, Julie Jensen.

 During his first trial in 2008, a jury found Mark Jensen guilty of murdering Julie.
 Prosecutors claimed he poisoned Julie with antifreeze in 1998 so he could continue an affair with a woman he eventually married.

 The case was built on a letter Julie wrote pointing the finger at her husband of 14 years, as well as her statements to police, a neighbor and her son’s teacher that she suspected Mark was trying to kill her.